The greatest pain-points in processes and products are the result of ‘self-imposed constraints’.

 3D printing is observing a strong market trend and being perceived as the next industrial revolution.
 When someone hears it first time, it sounds like printing on a paper which will have 3D effect!
 Well, interestingly that’s not the case; it's nothing to do with printing on a paper!!
 3D Printing rather entails creating (which is said as printing) an actual 3D object from a machine, which is termed as 3D printer.

-Well, so 3D printer will print a 3D model file that you have created...read more
+Well, so 3D printer will print a 3D model file that you have created through a...read more

 The software for aircraft systems is developed to DO-178B standards.
 DO-178B primarily concerns itself with safety.
 Safety analysis carried out at the systems level determines to what level the software shall be developed and verified.
 Thus, for example, software that could result in a catastrophic failure are developed to Level A. Those that have no impact on safety are assigned Level E, and do not fall under the purview of DO-178 anymore.
 An example of Level A software would be the software that resides in an...read more